SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 The control plane is the central nervous system of a Kubernetes cluster.
 It ensures that every component in the cluster is kept in the *desired state*.

 > **Desired state vs. actual state:** Desired state is one of the core concepts of Kubernetes.
 It's the state that we want the system to be in.
+The desired state is defined in a Kubernetes resource.
 The actual state, on the other hand, is the state that the system is actually in.

 Control plane receives data about *internal cluster events*, *external systems*, and *third-party applications*.
 It analyses the data, and based on that, it takes decisions and puts them into action.
 The control plane manages and maintains the worker nodes that hold the containerized applications.